Jtrinh3/Guild-of-the-Fangs-Documents/docs/downtime documents/GMB Downtime.md

 In order to craft a consumable you must have taken an hour to examine the item or cast the spell Identify on it, in order to know how you can replicate it.
 Homebrew Items cannot be crafted unless otherwise stated

 ### Resources
-Raw materials worth half of the item (or items) Full Price and a number of downtime days equal to its gold cost divided by: your tool modifier , whichever is larger.
+Raw materials worth half of the item (or items) Full Price and a number of downtime days equal to its gold cost divided by: your tools modifier or 5, whichever is larger.

 If the item you wish to craft does not have a price listed in the PHB or in the server's store document you may refer to the table below to find the price.
 Consumables are half the listed cost.